Learn about the important legal documents you'll need for your parents before they enter assisted living and how to plan for their end-of-life wishes.

 A few specific legal documents are needed to dictate your loved one’s end-of-life wishes as well as what happens to their estate when they are gone.

 A living will, often called an advanced directive, allows your parent to record their wishes for end-of-life care.
 It keeps family members from having to agonize over tough medical decisions in the future.
 Your parent can use a living will to make it clear whether they would like life support to be used in the case of a permanent coma, persistent vegetative state, or terminal condition.
 It can also be used to specify in which situations they would like to receive water and food via feeding tube, and when they’d like to be provided with comfort care.

 A last will and testament states what happens to your loved one’s assets after they pass away.
 It can include their property, money, estate, and possessions.
-Failing to have a will means that the government will determine how to divide your parent’s property, regardless of their wishes.
+Failing to have a will means that your loved one’s estate will pass pursuant to state intestacy laws regardless of their wishes. .
 When creating a last will, they’ll need to list beneficiaries and appoint an executor and alternate executor.
-By drafting a last will and testament, parents ensure their estate is taken care of according to their wishes instead of the will of the government.
+By drafting a last will and testament, parents ensure their estate is distributed according to their own wishes.

 A Do Not Resuscitate or DNR document informs medical professionals that your parent does not want cardiopulmonary resuscitation (CPR) or advanced cardiac life support if their heart stops or they stop breathing.
 A DNR differs from a living will in that it’s a medical order actually written and signed by a physician, making it a legally recognized medical order.
 In some states, the Physician Orders for Life-Sustaining Treatment (POLST) serves the same function as a DNR form.

 You should have several other important healthcare, financial, and personal documents on hand as well, including your parent’s: